animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap-annotations.md

 <div class="paragraph">

-To make your work easier when you use {sdg-name} with Spring’s Cache Abstraction, two new features have been added to the annotation-based configuration model.
+To make your work easier when you use Spring Data for GemFire with Spring’s Cache Abstraction, two new features have been added to the annotation-based configuration model.